 Below are examples of custom programming articles I have published on several websites.
 The topics are varied in scope.
 Some are relatively simple, while others can be complex.
 Please select the article you would like to view:

-In the article titled "An Explanation Of My High Capacity List Alphabetizing Computer Program Algorithm", I used a very in depth explanation of how the Borland C++ programming code was designed to alphabetize a large list of items.
+In "Borland C++ List Sorting Algorithm", I used a very in depth explanation of how the custom programming was designed to sort a list of up to 16,000 items.
 The technique I conjured for this was pretty deep and theoretical in nature, so I tried to explain it as best I could.
-Some readers gave me high stars, while others didn't.
-The comments at the bottom weren't exactly flattering, but that's to be expected when you publish a radically different way of doing something.
+I even used an analogy with the building of the American Transcontsinental Railroad from the 19th century to hopefully make it easier for readers to understand.

 In another article, "My Automated PHP Scripts For Creating Ftp Connections To A Remote Server", I talked about 2 PHP scripts I created for the purpose of connecting to a web server of a mutual fund company.
 These scripts ran consecutively at predetermined times on a web server crontab manager.
 After the connection was made and the database had been opened, a predefined .csv file was opened and the contents were streamed back to the customer's website.
 This data was then processed to show how closing securities prices reflected changes in multiple investment client's accounts on a daily, weekly, monthly and quarterly basis.